Qabbout/Petitions/README.md

 # Petitions

-iOS app to display petitions sent to the whitehouse, use Swift, UIKit, and RESTful API
+iOS app to display petitions sent to the whitehouse, use Swift, UIKit, and online json data.

 ## Screenshots